simplybusiness/mongoid_lazy_migration/README.md

 Compatibility
 -------------

+Mongoid 5.0.0+
-This version of LazyMigration is tested against MRI 2.0.0p247
+This version of LazyMigration is tested against MRI ruby 2.2.3p173

 License
 -------